AdobeDocs/analytics.en/help/components/dimensions/time-spent-on-page.md

 * **Time spent on page - bucketed**: The amount of time is bucketed.
 Dimension values range from `"Less than 15 seconds"` to `"More than 30 minutes"`.
 Time between page views typically don't last longer than 30 minutes; however, time between page views can exceed 30 minutes if using timestamped hits or data sources.
 * **Time spent on page - granular**: Each number of seconds is a unique dimension value.

+See [Time spent overview](../metrics/time-spent.md) for more general information on time spent.